OHDSI/dbt-synthea/README.md

 The project is currently under development and is not yet ready for production use.

+## Who Is This Project For?

+We built dbt-synthea to demonstrate the power of dbt for building OMOP ETLs.  **ETL developers** will benefit from this project because they can use it as inspiration for their own dbt-based OMOP ETL.  **Analysts** will appreciate the transparency of dbt's SQL-based ETL code and utilize this project to better understand how source data may be mapped into the OMOP CDM.  **Software developers** are welcome to use this project to transform a Synthea data of their choosing into OMOP to use for testing.

+...and this is just the beginning!
+We hope someday to grow the OHDSI dbt ecosystem to include a generic dbt project template and source-specific macros and models.
+Stay tuned and please reach out if you are interested in contributing.

 ## Developer Setup

 Currently this project is set up to run an OMOP ETL into either duckdb or Postgres.
 Setup instructions for each are provided below.